 c) that intersatellite links and compatibility may be affected by the ionosphere and the troposphere,

-decides that the following Question should be studied
+decides that the following Questions should be studied

 1 How does the ionospheric content along satellite-to-satellite radio paths vary with slant path, location, height, time and solar activity?

+2 How does space weather affect satellite-to-satellite radio paths?

-2 How are intersatellite links affected by the ionosphere and troposphere?
+3 How are intersatellite links affected by the ionosphere and troposphere?